 In summary, the XL 1200 C is a great individual bike which can facilitate a pillion.
-Due to the seat length and angle, it becomes very difficult to ‘cling’ on to the rider.
+Due to the seat length and angle, it becomes tough to ‘cling’ on to the rider.
 This is positive if the passenger likes an adrenaline rush every time the bike accelerates and is almost thrown from the seat.

 The holding strap provided is easy to grip but makes it feel like you are trying to wipe something and only seems to come into effect when you are almost off the seat.

-This bike was made with a passenger in mind but I would not recommend trips with a lot of stop-and-go.
+This bike was made with a passenger in mind, but I would not recommend trips with a lot of stop-and-go.

-Recommendations would depend on the bikes purpose but if a passenger came into the discussion a longer seat, possibly with a small backrest would be advised.
+Recommendations would depend on the bike’s purpose, but if a passenger came into the discussion a longer seat, possibly with a small backrest would be advised.

 The Sportster platform wasn’t really designed for 2-up riding.
 Yes, you can do it, but it’s just not the best bike for that purpose.

 The demo 883 we rode had great shocks giving us a smooth ride on all but car-sized potholes.
 Strangely enough, the 1200c was a lot stiffer only because of the setting on the rear shocks.
 On these setting the 1200c was hard as nails, giving heaps of stability but knocking the wind out of you on harsh bumps.
 We didn’t have the tool to change the suspension settings out on the road, but we figured it would be as good as gold with a few clicks.
 The stiff setting would be just right with an extra body on board.
-Stock shocks on most Harley models are pretty basic – does the job but that’s about it.
-If you are looking to buy one and want to ride a lot, suspension should be on your list of mods.
+Stock shocks on most Harley models are pretty basic - does the job, but that’s about it.
+If you are looking to buy one and want to ride a lot, the suspension should be on your list of mods.

 A new braking system features single disc front and rear for both 883 and 1200.

-The lever effort has been reduced from previous models but I still found that the feel of the brakes was a little dull with no initial bite.
+The lever effort has been reduced from previous models, but I still found that the feel of the brakes was a little dull with no initial bite.
 This probably is not such a bad thing for inexperienced riders as you won’t get in trouble by grabbing too much brake.
 Braking was satisfactory and is an improvement from the old models but could be improved quite a bit.

 The gearbox on both rides was very good.
 As you would expect, they need a bit more shoving than a Jap sports bike and give a definite “clunk” as you shift.
 None of this is bad really as I personally wouldn’t want my Harley any smoother than this because I’d forget what I’m riding.
 Shifting was fine, no complaints there.
-1st gear on most HD’s is quite tall and can make slow-speed manoeuvring tricky business – but then these ARE Harleys, not Pizza deliver scooters.
+1st gear on most HD’s is quite tall and can make slow-speed manoeuvring tricky business – but then these ARE Harleys, not Pizza delivery scooters.

-In true traditional fashion, both of these bikes were carbed, and required a little bit of a warming up ritual before you could get them to go anywhere.
+In true traditional fashion, both of these bikes were carbed, and required a little bit of warming up before you could get them to go anywhere.
 If you expected to fire one up in the morning and hit the road right away, you’d be disappointed.
 From memory, it would take a few minutes and some mucking about with the choke before you could pull away.

 The instruments on the Sportsters a kept to a real minimum as you would expect – No clever gadgets to keep you from looking at the road, which has got to be a good thing.
 What we did like was the quality and user-friendliness of the buttons and switches.
 Simple switchgear with a substantial feel.
-Plus the indicators had an auto-cancel function which is a rare find on most other brands.
+Plus the indicators had an auto-cancel function, which is a rare find on most other brands.

 We didn’t get a chance to test out the lights at night, but during the day the headlights on the Sportsters looked a bit dim compared to other cruisers we saw passing by.

-Parting thoughts on the Harley davidson 883 & 1200
+Parting thoughts on the Harley Davidson 883 & 1200

-All up, we were thoroughly impressed with the two Sportsters and we thought they did their job well.
+All up, we were thoroughly impressed with the two Sportsters, and we thought they did their job well.
 They looked great.
 Sounded great and gave a decent sports-like performance.
 You might not be beating Troy Bayliss around the track on one, but we did surprise a few of the weekend café racers!